oasis-roles/ansible_collection_system/README.md

 * `gluster_gdeploy_configuration_file` - REQUIRED: Path to the configuration file
   for use with gdeploy.
 Consult documentation on GDeploy to learn more about the types of files that should be used
+* `gluster_gdeploy_rpm_version` - Optional value to specify a version string for the RPM of Gluster to install.
+If specified, this must begin with the "-" character as that is how RPM versions are specified (e.g. "redhat-storage-server-3.1.4.0" would lead to this variable being specified as "-3.1.4.0")
 * `gluster_gdeploy_become` - Default: true.
 Whether to use Ansible become for administrative tasks in this role
 * `gluster_gdeploy_become_user` - Default: root.
 User to become when performing